effectiveosgi/maven-archetypes/README.md

 ### 3. Add a Bundle Module

 In this step we add a new Maven module to build an OSGi bundle.
-From the `example-parent` directory run:
+From the `org.example.parent` directory run:

     mvn archetype:generate \
     -DarchetypeGroupId=com.effectiveosgi \